Quilting for Beginners: Recommended Supplies

 1. Self Healing Cutting Mat

-Quilting is done almost entirely with geometric shapes.
-These shapes (usually squares and rectangles) are easier to cut using a rotary cut, mat, and ruler than with scissors.
+Quilting is almost entirely geometric.
+These shapes (usually squares and rectangles) are easier to cut using a rotary cutter, mat, and ruler than with scissors.

 I’d start with one that is 24″ x 36″.
 That will be large enough to cut most pieces of fabric.
 You can buy cutting mats at big box stores.
-I work with Riley Blake Designs and am partial to their cutting mats, I’ve tried quite a few and this cutting mat is my favorite.
+I work with Riley Blake Designs and am partial to their cutting mats.
+I’ve tried quite a few cutting mats, and this cutting mat is my favorite.

 2. Quilting Ruler